Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *f) The person(s) may not be terminated under any circumstance if they are at or above the ranking Classification - O, or are within the Department of Operations team.*

-2) The Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department by responding to tablet requests and including verbal response on the radio.
-They are to also respond to the Regulations Department and to the Engineering Department through radio when retrieving their requests.
+2) Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department; Regulations department; or the Engineering department by responding to tablet requests and including verbal responses on the radio.

-*a) Security Personnel may decline a test, interview or site showcase with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.
-Security Personnel may decline a test during an active entity breach.*
+*a) Security Personnel may decline a request for a Test Subject with a valid reason, such as raids and riots.*

-*b) In a scenario where an Innovation Personnel requests a Test Subject, the Combative must take priority to retrieve the Test Subject for the Innovation Personnel.*
+*b) In a scenario where an Innovation Personnel requests a Test Subject, the Combative must prioritize retrieving the Test Subject for the Innovation Personnel.

-3) Test Subjects may be terminated by the Security Corps at any time if a below condition is satisfied:
+3) Test Subjects may be terminated by the Security Corps at any time if the below conditions are satisfied:

-*a) Said Test Subject is able to be lawfully terminated under Article 3, Section 1, Clause 1 unless Article 3, Section 1, Clause 1 conflicts with a subclause below.*
+*a) Said test subject wields contraband; or discharges a weapon.*

-*b) Said Test Subject displays or discharges a firearm of any caliber, unless the firearm is utilized during testing and granted permission by the both Innovation Personnel and Security Personnel.*
+*b) Said Test Subject surpasses the allocated three warnings.*

-*c) Said Test Subject surpasses the allocated three warnings.*
+*c) Said Test Subject becomes physically unresponsive to commands or inquiries for several minutes.*

-*d) Said Test Subject becomes physically unresponsive to commands or inquiry for several minutes.*
+*d) Said Test Subject attempts to escape Nova Corporation custody and/or cause disruptions to the running of the area.*

-*e) Said Test Subject makes an attempt to, or succeeds in, escaping Nova Corporation custody, disrupting other Nova Corporation processes, or otherwise causing disruptions through stealing Nova Corporation Property.*
+*e) Said Test Subject intentionally or unintentionally breaches an entity, unless granted permission by an Innovation Personnel overseeing a test, and a “The Crazies” operative.*

-*f) Said Test Subject intentionally or unintentionally breaches an entity, unless granted permission by an Innovation Personnel overseeing a test, and an able-bodied representative of Security Corps Task Force Detachment “The Crazies”.*
+*f) Said Test Subject is affected with an anomalous effect, to which they pose an immediate threat to Corporation Personnel; Unless the immediate threat is a result of the test.*

-*g) Said Test Subject is affected with an anomalous effect, to which they pose an immediate threat to Corporation Personnel; Unless the immediate threat is a result of the test.*
+*g) Termination order is given by the Innovation Personnel presiding over the test, and the said Test Subject is permanently affected by any anomalous effect.*

-*h) Termination order is given by the Innovation Personnel presiding over the test, and the said Test Subject is permanently affected by any anomalous effect.*
+*h) Said ‘Test Subjects’ have the ability to decline tests; interviews; or Site Showcases.*

-4) Security Corps Task Force Detachment “The Armed Gentleman” have been unequivocally granted the special ability to, if a Corporation Personnel ranking Classification - O or greater requests such, for any Security Personnel of the Task Force Detachment to inherit the Legislative Immunities of such a Personnel, and act on behalf of said personnel allows such.
+4) Security Corps Task Force Detachment “The Armed Gentleman” have been unequivocally granted the special ability to if a Corporation Personnel ranking Classification - O or greater requests such, for any Security Personnel of the Task Force Detachment to inherit the Legislative Immunities of such a Personnel, and act on behalf of said personnel allows such.

-*a) “Legislative Immunities” defined as any sort of special cases where a Corporation Personnel may do something, or be allowed something which others cannot.
-Termination of other Corporation Personnel, Trespassing, and Dress Code are included, but this list is not exhaustive.*
+*a) “Legislative Immunities” are defined as any sort of special cases where a Corporation Personnel may do something, or be allowed something which others cannot.
+Termination of other Corporation Personnel, Trespassing, and Dress Code is included, but this list is not exhaustive.*

-*b) Security Corps Task Force Detachment “The Armed Gentleman” does not enjoy the express authority of the personnel they are defending, and may not issue commands on behalf of said personnel, however may be granted permission to enter any location of access to continue protection of said personnel, so long as said personnel requests such.*
+*b) Security Corps Task Force Detachment “The Armed Gentleman” does not enjoy the express authority of the personnel they are defending, and may not issue commands on behalf of said personnel, however, may be granted permission to enter any location of access to continue protection of said personnel, so long as said personnel requests such.*

-*c) Termination of Corporation Personnel subordinate to the protected Corporation Personnel may be acceptable to ensure continuous security of a protected personnel, such as continuously breaching a security perimeter, threatening a protected personnel, et cetera.*
+*c) Termination of Corporation Personnel subordinate to the protected Corporation Personnel may be acceptable to ensure continuous security of the conditions protected personnel, such as continuously breaching a security perimeter, threatening a protected personnel, et cetera.*

 5) Security Corps personnel are forbidden to disable the power generators located at the Main Encampment unless the following conditions are met: